Registered Charity Number 1161587

 12. Winners agree for the BBRF to use their names , interviews and photographs in publicity for the BBRF.
 Winners will be asked to provide a photograph or to be photographed / filmed and interviewed & to provide a quote about winning in order to help the BBRF promote future fundraising draws.

 13.The Winner of the main prize will be asked to collect the First prize in person and to arrange all insurances, transportation and be responsible for any costs incurred in doing so.

-14. For all online entries there will be a p@p charge of £0.85p by completeing your purchase through our checkout system you agree to this charge.
+14. For all online entries there will be a p@p charge of £0.85p by completing your purchase through our checkout system you agree to this charge.
 Please normally allow up to 28 working days for delivery, in exceptional circumstances delivery may take longer.

-GambleAware is the UK’s leading authority on the provision of support, advice and counseling to people affected by gambling problems.
+GambleAware is the UK’s leading authority on the provision of support, advice and counselling to people affected by gambling problems.
 If you or someone you know needs help or advice, call their helpline on 0845 6000 133 or visit www.gambleaware.org.uk

 BRITISH BIKERS RELIEF FOUNDATION

 1.Staying in Control